B.A. Early Childhood Education: STEAM Specialization

-This course will focus on instruction and integration of emergent and developing STEAM principles.
+This ECE course will focus on the instruction and integration of emergent developing STEAM principles.
 Students will research, plan, implement, and evaluate developmentally appropriate practices integrating strategies and skills to develop integrated science and technology experiences for children.
 Candidates will explore activities in magnetism, cause and effect, shadows/light, motion, patterns, measuring speed and distance, color and light, and nature.

 Thinking, Reasoning, and Discovering Mathematics

-This course will focus on designing, implementing and evaluating appropriate activities and environments for children with a focus on mathematics, thinking and reasoning blocks, math, woodworking, and engineering with art concepts integrated with emphasis on current research in early childhood education.
+This early childhood education course will focus on designing, implementing and evaluating appropriate activities and environments for children with a focus on mathematics, thinking and reasoning blocks, math, woodworking, and engineering with art concepts integrated with an emphasis on current research in early childhood education.
 Participants will broaden their own creativity and imagination through exploring learning activities that can be applied to actual early childhood settings.
 Students will design age-appropriate classroom and outdoor learning environments that meet state regulations.

 Integration of Engineering and Simple Robotics

-This course is an exploration of recent learning of science, technology, and simple robotics.
+This online ECE course is an exploration of recent learning of science, technology, and simple robotics.
 Students will examine developmentally appropriate practices with robotics and the construction of simple robotics with robotic manipulatives, Legos, TECHNIC I, Unit blocks, Lincoln Logs, and simple pulleys to provide learning in an engaging and interdisciplinary exploration and personal connections as a powerful learning tool for young children.
 Candidates will engage in in-depth design instruction in early childhood settings in biology, ecology, nature study, and environmental science with a focus on developmentally appropriate learning environments centered on the use of robotics as manipulatives.

 - San Jose

-This online B.A. completion program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.
+This online B.A. degree completion program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.